Group of women volunteers organizing food donations onto tables at a food bank.. They are looking at each other, laughing.

 The IRS allows retirement plans to give savers the opportunity to take hardship distributions (withdrawals) for an immediate and heavy financial need.
 The withdrawal must be for an amount necessary to satisfy that financial need.

-Not all retirement plans allow hardship withdrawals, so you'd want to check with your plan administrator.
+Not all retirement plans allow hardship withdrawals, so you'd want to check with your plan administrator or your human resources department.

 For plans that allow hardship withdrawals, the employer determines if the requirements are met, but the IRS spells out the conditions.
 A large optional purchase (like a boat) wouldn't be allowed.
-But the IRS does allow you to take a hardship withdrawal to cover college tuition.
+But the IRS does allow you to take a hardship withdrawal to cover living expenses if you’re experiencing an extended period of unemployment.
+Other uses are also allowed.

-The hardship withdrawal is taxed at 10%, and you can withdraw additional money from the 401(k) to pay the taxes.
+The hardship withdrawal is taxed as regular income and you can withdraw additional money from the 401(k) to pay the taxes.

 The withdrawn amount can't be repaid to the retirement plan.
 It's not a loan.
-Withdrawing money early from a 401(k) account means you will permanently lose the opportunity to grow that money.
+Withdrawing money early from a 401(k) account means you'll permanently lose the opportunity to grow that money.

 Employer hardship loan